huoshan12345/ILAccess.Fody/README.md

 ## ✨ Overview

-`ILAccess.Fody` provides functionality similar to .NET 8's `UnsafeAccessor`, but works on older .NET platforms.
+`ILAccess.Fody` provides functionality similar to the [UnsafeAccessor](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.unsafeaccessorattribute?view=net-8.0) introduced in .NET 8, but supports older .NET platforms.
 It is a [Fody](https://github.com/Fody/Fody) weaver that injects IL at compile-time, enabling access to private or internal members without runtime reflection.
 This results in faster access and compile-time safety compared to traditional reflection-based approaches.

 ---